Digital History

 Computer Security and Data Protection

 Before going further, now is a good time to mention that it is a dangerous world out there!
-(And sometimes inside as well.)
+(It’s sometimes inside as well.)

 You should ensure that you are maintaining good practices when it come to your computer and its data.